wzmsltw/BSN-boundary-sensitive-network.pytorch/README.md

 # BSN-boundary-sensitive-network.pytorch

 This repo holds the pytorch-version codes of paper: "BSN: Boundary Sensitive Network for Temporal Action Proposal Generation", which is accepted in ECCV 2018.
+You can also find tensorflow-version implementation in [[BSN.tensorflow]](https://github.com/wzmsltw/BSN-boundary-sensitive-network).

 [[Arxiv Preprint]](http://arxiv.org/abs/1806.02964)

 # Update

 * 2018.12.12: Release Pytorch-version BSN
+* 2018.09.26: Previously, we adopted classification results from result files of "Uts at activitynet 2016" for action detection experiments.
+Recently we found that the classification accuracy of these results are unexpected high.
+Thus we replace it with classification results of "cuhk & ethz & siat submission to activitynet challenge 2017" and updated all related experiments accordingly.
+You can find updated papers in my [homepage](wzmsltw.github.io) and in arXiv.
 * 2018.07.09: Codes and feature of BSN
 * 2018.07.02: Repository for BSN